RolandStuder/chess/README.md

 ## TODO:

-* implement player, maybe I'll jump that
 * add 5D blindfolded variant for @timato
-* save game state
+* save game state (not done, but would be easy thanks to fen serializer)
-* implement promotion (first situation that needs an input)
-* Implement draw situations
-  * threefold repetition, this actually needs the game class
-  * 50 move rule, this needs the game class
+* write a bit about the journey and possibly interesting subject
+* write about where I think there is room for improvements

 ## Testing